 13 PJM agrees that the definition of opportunity cost should be consistent across all markets and should, in all markets, be based on the offer schedule accepted in the market.
 This would require a change to the definition of opportunity cost in the Regulation Market which is the change that the MMU has recommended.
-The MMU also agrees that the definition of opportunity cost should be consistent across all markets.
+The MMU also agrees that the definition of opportunity cost should

-Table 5 The Day-Ahead Scheduling Reserve Market results were competitive
+Table 1-5 The Day-Ahead Scheduling Reserve Market results were competitive